The Future of Manufacturing, Warehousing, and Logistics

 Incentives For Domestic Manufacturing

-Based on his promises, his history, and his advisors, Trump’s administration can be expected to revamp its protectionist approach by offering new and enhanced tax breaks and subsidies to boost domestic production.
+Through the “one big beautiful bill”, the Trump administration is attempting to revamp its protectionist approach by offering new and enhanced tax breaks and subsidies to boost domestic production.

 Details: